Security-Card-Game/securityDeckGame/roles/ROLES.md

 # Roles cards

-This are the playing roles, you need at least one C-level and one Worker-Level card.
+These are the roles you can play.
+You need at least one C-level and one staff-level card.

-The data format is a simple JSON with the strcture:
+The data format is a simple JSON with the structure:

 {
-    "title": "Worker",
+    "title": "Staff",
-    "description": "Normal Worker.
-You may not take resources from the company pile.", "role: "WORKER"
+    "description": "Normal staff employee.
+You may not take resources from the company pile.", "role: "STAFF"
 }

 {